babojudivya/parkinglot/README.md

 - `Step1: clone the copy to your local `
 - `Step2: mvn clean install `
-- `Step3: Set the Database, if you already don't have the one, please refer this page to setp RDS mysql instance in AWS console ` https://github.com/kishoremarojuu/spring_datajpa_rds/blob/master/ReferMeFile.txt#L8 `
+- `Step3: Set the Database, if you already don't have the one, please refer this page to setp RDS mysql instance in AWS console, this would not take more than 10 minutes ` https://github.com/kishoremarojuu/spring_datajpa_rds/blob/master/ReferMeFile.txt#L8 `
 - `Step3: Run the ParkingLotApplication, this will take care of creating the tables for you in the database as well `
 - `Step4: Explore different endpoints by importing the following json file into postman `